moorepants/learn-multibody-dynamics/motion.rst

    B.orient_axis(A, q4, A.z)
    C.orient_axis(A, q5, A.z)

-The angular velocities of each reference frame are:
+The angular velocities of each reference frame are then:

 .. jupyter-execute::